The Challenges Of Raising A Puppy

 Fortunately, however, I soon learned how to cope.
-Not only was my pup soon housetrained, I was also able to keep my home clean.
-Let me lend you some of the advice that was so valuable to me during this period.
+Not only was my pup soon house-trained, but I could also keep my home clean.
+Let me lend you some advice that was so valuable to me during this period.

-The best way to teach puppy to potty in the right place is through simple repetition.
+The best way to teach a puppy to a potty in the right place is through simple repetition.
 Puppies between the ages of eight and 12 or 14 weeks should be taken out about every two hours or even more often if possible.
-They should also be escorted outside to potty within about 10 minutes of eating or drinking.
-If you are unable to see to this job yourself, enlist a neighbor, family member, or friend to assist you while you are at work or otherwise away.
+They should also be escorted outside to a potty within about 10 minutes of eating or drinking.
+If you cannot see to this job yourself, enlist a neighbor, family member, or friend to assist you while you are at work or otherwise away.

-Don’t scold your furry friend if they have an accident--they will understand that you are angry, but they won’t know why.
-Take them out to give them another chance to go and then clean up the mess as soon and as thoroughly as possible.
-But on the other hand, do praise them (calmly) when they have gone potty when and where they are supposed to.
+Don’t scold your furry friend if they have an accident they will understand that you are angry, but they won’t know why.
+Take them out to give them another chance to go and then clean up the mess soon and thoroughly.
+But praise them (calmly) when they have gone potty when and where they are supposed to.

 To avoid unnecessary sickness, don’t feed your infant pup treats.
 Their digestive system cannot handle them, and they will probably vomit them up, which is no fun for anyone involved.
 Talk to your vet to find out when and in what amount it will be all right to reward your little guy with treats.

 During the few months in which your puppy is growing up, it would be wise to have your carpet deep-cleaned more than once.
-While you can usually do a thorough job by getting to the stains soon enough, there are times when the offending substances penetrate deep, so a professional should be trusted to undo the damage.
+While you can usually do a thorough job by getting to the stains soon enough, sometimes the offending substances penetrate deep, so we should trust a professional to undo the damage.

-While you’re away, puppy should be kept in his kennel or in a tiled area like the bathroom or kitchen, which is much easier to clean.
+While you’re away, keep the puppy in his kennel or in a tiled area like the bathroom or kitchen, which is much easier to clean.
 Be sure to disinfect thoroughly after an accident.
 But if you persist in potty training duties, that shouldn’t be much of a problem for long!